British Equestrian

-British Equestrian (previously the British Equestrian Federation), founded 1972 is the national governing body of equestrian sport in Great Britain and represents the country at the International Federation for Equestrian Sports.
-Her Majesty the Queen Consort is the organisation's Patron.
+British Equestrian (previously the British Equestrian Federation), founded 1972 is the national governing body of equestrian sport in Great Britain and represents the country at the International Federation for Equestrian Sports (FEI).
+The Queen is the organisation's patron.

 Remit

 As an umbrella body, the purpose of the federation is the steering of equestrianism in Britain.

 Together with the British Horseracing Authority and the Thoroughbred Breeders Association, the federation forms the British Horse Industry Confederation.
-In 2022 the body has 712 officials, 1043 registered athletes and 2318 registered horses.
+As of 2024, the body has 829 officials, 2081 registered athletes and 4572 registered horses.

 Leadership

 The leaderships stands for a period of four years, with a maximum of two terms.
-The chairman is Malcom Wharton as of 2020, with previous chairmen including Badminton Horse Trials organiser Hugh Thomas.
+The chair is Fields Wicker-Miurin as of 2024, with previous chairmen including Badminton Horse Trials organiser Hugh Thomas.

 Membership

-British Equestrian is formed of eighteen (fifteen full, three associate) independent member bodies who represent the various equestrian sports.
+British Equestrian is formed of twenty (fourteen full, six associate) independent member bodies who represent the various equestrian sports.